 Background:

 C. neoformans is an opportunistic facultative pathogen and the causative agent of cryptococcosis.
-4,5 C. neoformans is typically associated with pigeon guano, soil and decaying wood.
-It is a free living fungus with no requirement for mammalian virulence, however, it is able to adapt, survive and proliferate within a mammalian host to cause disease.
+4,5 C. neoformans is typically associated with dry pigeon guano, soil and decaying wood, and infects as desiccated yeast or spores.
+It is a free-living fungus with no requirement for mammalian virulence, however, it is able to adapt, survive and proliferate within a mammalian host to cause disease.

-The natural ecology and disease progression of C. neoformans is well characterized, however, few studies have examined the differential gene expression and regulation of C. neoformans during early stages of infection.
+The natural ecology and long-term disease progression of C. neoformans is well characterized, however, few studies have examined the differential gene expression and regulation of C. neoformans during early stages of infection.
 The ability to investigate the genetic response to environmental stimuli is a powerful tool to elucidate the adaptive response/responses required for this accidental pathogen to survive in a hostile environment.
 I would like to examine in detail what happens when this organism reactivates within the lung.

 Aim 1: What environmental stimuli in the host trigger an acute stress response in C. neoformans?

-Current knowledge of the early events in C. neoformans infection are based on research using animal models or in vitro culture methods, primarily in rich fungal support media such as YPD.
-While these culture methods have produced useful data about the infectivity and virulence of C. neoformans, they do not accurately reflect the lung environment, where nutrients are likely to be scarce.
+Current knowledge of the early events in C. neoformans infection are based on research using animal models or in vitro culture methods, primarily in rich fungal support media such as YPD during log phase growth.
+While these culture methods have produced useful data about the infectivity and virulence of C. neoformans, they do not accurately reflect the transition of desiccated yeast into the lung environment, where nutrients are likely to be scarce.

-Previous investigations were carried out by Dr. E Wallace, in collaboration with Dr. Elizabeth Ballou, designed to dissect the contributions of host factors and temperature in shaping initial growth.
-In this pilot study a distinct physiological response (capsule induction) and differential RNA abundance was documented between the different conditions (See Appendix 1).
+Previous investigations carried out by Dr. E Wallace, in collaboration with Dr. Elizabeth Ballou, were designed to dissect the contributions of host factors and temperature in shaping initial growth.
+In this pilot study a distinct physiological response (capsule induction) and differential RNA abundance were documented between the different conditions (See Appendix 1).

 Objective:

-I would like to identify what causes this phenotypic shift by analyzing differential gene expression using RT-qPCR over a time-course to produce a snapshot of actively expressed genes under different environmental stimuli.
-This may shed light on the important steps for infection at early time-points.
+I will identify what causes this phenotypic shift by analyzing differential gene expression using RT-qPCR over a time-course to produce a snapshot of actively expressed genes under different environmental stimuli.
+This may shed light on the important steps for infection at early time-points and will provide the opportunity to build my molecular and microbiology skillsets.

 Method:

 I will inoculate growth-arrested C. neoformans yeast cells grown in YPD (GA-Cn-YPD) into RPMI-1640 media and YPD + serum and incubate at 25⁰C and 37⁰C.
-I will examine the cells to determine any phenotypic changes and extract RNA for analysis using RT-qPCR (primers against differentially expressed genes previously detected by RNA-seq in the Wallace labs).
+I will examine the cells to determine any phenotypic changes and extract RNA for analysis using RT-qPCR (primers against differentially expressed genes previously detected by RNA-seq in the Wallace lab).
 I will compare results from these and the previous experiments to determine how the gene profile alters in relation to phenotype.

 Analysis of this data will determine future studies.
-If the addition of serum to media is sufficient for capsule induction I will incubate GA-Cn-YPD in RPMI-1640 + purified albumin and RPMI-1640 + charcoal stripped FBS (CS-FBS).
+If the addition of serum, a key host-relevant stimulus, is sufficient for capsule induction I will incubate GA-Cn-YPD in RPMI-1640 + purified albumin and RPMI-1640 + charcoal stripped FBS (CS-FBS).
 This will allow me to compare the effect of albumin and reduced levels of endotoxins and hormones (reduced in CS-FBS) on capsule induction.
 (Appendix 2).